How arbitration works

 Selection of the arbitration panel

-Members of the LME arbitration panel are carefully selected and are required to demonstrate substantial experience within the metals trade.
-Panelists do not have to be members of the LME, or even associated with the Exchange, but they are only admitted to the panel if they can show a broad knowledge based on the practical experience of trading in metals.
+Members of the LME arbitration panel are carefully selected.
+Panelists do not have to be members of the LME, or even associated with the Exchange, but they are generally only admitted to the panel if they can show a broad knowledge based on the practical experience of trading in metals.
 A legal or arbitration background is now an added requirement but is not the sole requirement.
+Appointments to the panel are made by the Arbitration Panel Committee.

 The arbitrators, whether appointed by parties to a dispute or by the company, remain totally impartial and do not represent any party or act as advocates.